Event Planning Process

 Definition of Program Types

-- "Regular Programs" are defined as programs with less than 200 people, that may involve a guest speaker or a faculty member, workshops, trainings, etc. and take place in the Miron Student Center, Maxine and Jack Lane Center for Academic Success, and/or any of the other academic buildings throughout the Kean University campuses.
-These events must be fully approved by the Director or designee at least five (5) business days in advance of the program.
+- "Regular Programs" are defined as programs with fewer than 200 people, that may involve a guest speaker or a faculty member, workshops, trainings, etc. and take place in the Miron Student Center, Maxine and Jack Lane Center for Academic Success, and/or any of the other academic buildings throughout the Kean University campuses.
+These events must be fully approved by the Director or designee at least five (5) business days in advance of the program

 - "Meetings" are defined as traditional office, departmental or club meetings, and usually take place in University facilities.